According to Statista, the average marketing email open rate is less than 15%.

 The headline is short and to the point.
-It conveys urgency and potential to miss out.
+It conveys urgency and the potential to miss out.

-The copy in clear and concise.
+The copy is clear and concise.
 It’s smaller than we’d recommend.

 We discussed that people read in an F pattern and that the top 3 inches are prime real estate.
 Now let’s look at how this comes together in graphics.

 The F pattern does not only apply to words.
 People also are more likely to see graphics that are around the top of that F.

 Think of the top of the F as the first half of the page.
 Within that top half, you need a: